src-d/blog/content/upcoming/id2vec.md

 The biggest co-occurrence value is between "app" and "config" - 6 contexts.

 The described scheme can be distributed and run on top of Spark or any other solution.
-Our Data Retrieval engineer Alex has a working proof of concept [swivel-spark-prep](https://github.com/src-d/swivel-spark-prep).
+Our Data Retrieval engineer, Alex has a working proof of concept [swivel-spark-prep](https://github.com/src-d/swivel-spark-prep).
 Thus our identifier embedding approach is the explicit factorization.
-We apply Swivel subsequently, it takes less than 6 hours to train using 4 NVIDIA 1080Ti grade GPUs on a test 1 million x 1 million matrix produced from ⪆100k most starred repositories on GitHub.
+We apply Swivel subsequently, it takes less than 6 hours to train using 4 NVIDIA 1080Ti grade GPUs on a 1 million x 1 million matrix produced from ⪆100k most starred repositories on GitHub.

 ## Results

 #### Metasyntactic variables

 [Metasyntactic variables](https://en.wikipedia.org/wiki/Metasyntactic_variable) are variable names which are used as dummy placeholders, e.g. when you demonstrate a coding concept.
-Most wellknown are probably "foo" and "bar".
+Most well known are probably "foo" and "bar".
 Here are some selected tokens nearest to "foo":

 ```